CloudLabsAI-Azure/Azure-Well-Architected-Framework/05-Exercise-5-Security.md

    ![](./media/activity2.png)

-9. Once the filter is applied and you are able to see all the operations from last month, then select **Export Activity Logs**.
+9. Once the filter is applied and you can see all the operations from last month, then select **Export Activity Logs**.

    ![](./media/export-activity.png)